Skip navigation

 Symptoms

 The first sign of intussusception is very often sudden, loud crying caused by abdominal pain.
-The pain is colicky and not continuous (intermittent), but it comes back often.
+The pain is colicky and intermittent, and it comes back often.
 The pain will get stronger and last longer each time it returns.

 An infant with severe abdominal pain may draw the knees to the chest while crying.